Support to Study

 We want to ensure that students who are struggling due to their health are given all reasonable support to complete their studies.
 If you are disabled, have a mental health condition or other long-term health problem, the University may have a legal obligation to make ‘reasonable adjustments’ to support you.

-The university has implemented a Health, Wellbeing and Fitness to Study Policy and Procedure.
+The University is committed to supporting students' wellbeing, and have implemented a Support to Study Policy.
 The policy should ensure that University staff work with you to check that you’re managing, and to make sure you’re getting the support you need.

 How do I benefit from the policy: